mmorac/workshopfirebase/README.md

 ### Prerequisites

-- A Google account to work with
+- A Google account to work with.
+    - It will be important to have a billing account linked to the Google account, as Firebase Functions require users to be in the Blaze (pay as you go) plan.

 - A Firebase project
     - Log in to the [Firebase Console](https://console.firebase.google.com/u/0/) using your existing Google account.